 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Some links below may be affiliate links which means I make a small commission with no additional cost to you when you shop using my links.
 Thanks for supporting Paisley + Sparrow and allowing me to create content like this post!

-Because I’m a little obsessed with organizing (which you might know from this post), I knew I was going to be organizing our baby’s closet before they arrived.
+Because I’m a little obsessed with organizing (which you might know from this post), I knew I was going to how to organize baby clothes and all their stuff before they arrived.
 At times they’re growing out of clothes every month so being able to stay organized is key to staying sane!

 I shared a super quick video of Penelope’s closet on IG stories and so many of you had questions about it so I thought I’d share some more info.